 There are many parameters you can use in Search Views.
 Most of them are pretty self-explanatory, but here are some of the lesser known parameters you can use in Search Views:

 - Unassigned tasks - enter “Nobody” in the Assignee field

 - Tasks in no projects - enter “No Project” in the Projects field

-- Tasks with no tags - enter “No Tags” in the Tags field
+- Tasks with specific tags - choose “Has tags” or “Has all of these tags” in the Tags field

 - Tasks in a Section of a project - after entering a project in the projects field, click the drop down arrow to select a Section in the project to search in

 - Not parameter - use the “Not Tagged With” or the “Not In Projects” fields to find all tasks not in associated to tags or projects

 - Assigned By - use the Assigned By field to find tasks assigned by a specific Member or Guest

 - Completion Date - use the Completion Date field to find all tasks completed in the last X days

 - Tasks with specific due dates - use the Due, Completion, Creation, or Modification Date fields to select “Between” to find tasks within a certain timeframe, or “On” to show tasks from a specific date